 WP Engine Page Performance is a solution designed to help you increase your page speed and conversions by executing page-level performance tests and providing actionable recommendations.

-- At the top of your User Portal, click Intelligence and select Page Performance from the menu.
+- At the top of your User Portal, click Tools and select Page Performance from the menu.

 - Under Run a test, enter the URL of any page you want to analyze

 - As soon as the test completes, it will email you a link to view your test, or you can view it in your User Portal on the Page Performance page as well.

 - The test provides insights that are clear, easy to read, and provide action items with helpful links.